giorgiagandolfi/DNA-RNA_Dynamics/report.md

 ![manhattan plot](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/manhattan_plot.png)

+As we can see, Mann-Withney test is not able to detect differentially methylated probes, expecially in this case.

 ### Optional: As DS is caused by the trisomy of chromosome 21, try also to plot the density of the methylation values of the probes mapping on chromosome 21.
 Do you see a very clear difference between the samples?
 How many differentially methylated probes do you find on chromosome 21?

 ```